 A forex broker could be a market maker which means they could be taking the opposite sides of your trades or a no-dealing desk broker that connects you to buyers/sellers through their liquidity providers via computerized networks.

-Forex trading in Nigeria is largely unregulated & it is carried out through online platforms.
+Forex trading in Nigeria is unregulated & it is carried out through online platforms.
 Today, a broker is just a click away.
 This situation has led to the proliferation of Forex brokers consisting of the good, the bad, and the outright scam brokers.